clementvp/react-mxw01-printer/README.md

 #### Core Client (Advanced)

-For more control, use the platform-agnostic client directly:
+For more control or not React usage, use the platform-agnostic client directly:
+Work only for web.
+For node/bun see [🖥️ Node.js / Bun / Server-Side](#-nodejs--bun--server-side).
 ```typescript
 import { ThermalPrinterClient, WebBluetoothAdapter } from "react-mxw01-printer";